AdrianVollmer/PowerHub/docs/new.md

 ## Packaging

 The `powerhub.py` and `requirements.txt` have been removed.
 The `setup.py`
-has been replaced with a `setup.cfg`.
+has been replaced with a `pyproject.toml`.
 PowerHub is now a first-class Python package and should be treated as such.
 Like any other Python package, it should be installed with `pip install`, which will place executables in `~/.local/bin`.